ibtesam5d/spellbook-generator/README.md

 ### uncompleted todos

-current: add spellbook page (mimic spell page ?)

-- allow users to add/remove spells to/from their spellbook
+current: allow users to add/remove spells to/from their spellbook

 - allow users to edit their spellbook's details
 - allow users to add a custom image for their spellbook
 - allow users to assign a color to their spellbooks
 - show spellbook details on hover
+- show spellbook description on hover
 - seperatre classes with a comma AND a space
 - add interaction to side navigation bar
 - add pagination to the spellbooks page